alyssaong1/Bot-Framework-Tutorial/BONUS.md

 - The Web Chat (iframe) channel that has been pre-embedded for you on the page, allowing you to talk to your bot from the portal

 The most important part is the bottom portion, where you will be able to go through a simple set of steps to connect to different channels like Facebook, Telegram, etc.
 By default, the Skype and Web Chat channels should already be setup for you.
+Try adding the Bot as a Skype contact and start talking to it.

 ## Common issues
 If your test returns an authentication/authorization error, chances are that the Microsoft App ID and Password that you registered on the portal has not been configured on your bot's server.